ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Quaternion Product

--   The product $p q$ between two quaternions is defined as follows:
+-   The product $p q$ of two quaternions is defined as follows:

     $$
     p q = \begin{pmatrix}